Finding My Truth, One Scene at a Time

-The role of a director of a play is one of the most dynamic and multifaceted in the performing arts.
-A good director not only shapes the vision of a … Continued
+– By Penny Mackenzie The role of a director of a play is one of the most dynamic and multifaceted in the performing arts.
+A good director not only shapes the … Continued

-Let’s be real: leadership isn’t just about strategy, KPIs, or quarterly targets.
+– By Salman Z Qureshi Let’s be real: leadership isn’t just about strategy, KPIs, or quarterly targets.
 It’s a performance.
-Every time you step into a boardroom, onto a stage, or even into a one-on-one … Continued
+Every time you step into a boardroom, onto a stage, … Continued

-When I first walked into Courtyard Playhouse for a trial class, I had no idea what to expect.
-Immediately after the trial class, I signed up for an improv workshop —part of … Continued
+– By Preyeshwari Vaya When I first walked into Courtyard Playhouse for a trial class, I had no idea what to expect.
+Immediately after the trial class, I signed up for an … Continued

 “Theatre is very simply and profoundly about one human connecting with another human.” — Tim Crouch AI can write scripts, generate deepfake actors, and even compose entire scenes in … Continued